multimedia-eurecat/multimedia-eurecat.github.io/_posts/2020-06-22-extended-faces-in-the-wild.markdown

 # Conclusions

 The ELFW dataset has been presented as an extension of the widely used dataset LFW for semantic segmentation.
 It expands the set of images for which semantic ground-truth was available by labeling new images, defining new categories and correcting existing label maps.
 The main goal was to provide a broader contextual set of classes that are usually present around faces and may particularly harden identification and facial understanding in general.
 Different category augmentation strategies were deployed, which yielded better segmentation results on benchmarking deep models for the targeted classes, preserving and sometimes improving the performance for the remaining ones.
 In particular, we have also observed that the segmentation models were able to generalize to classes that were only seen synthetically at the training stage.

+---
+**Acknowledgements**
+Authors want to thank Carles Bosch, Aniça Bukva, and Pedro Cavestany, who significantly contributed to annotate the ELFW dataset.
+Also to Umut Sayin for his accidental collaboration.

+---